Glow home 2024

 Adam Moore, A date with knit and natter at Beckton Globe Library, April 2024.

-Meeting regularly with Forever Young, Knit and Natter, Lego Club, and library staff Adam learned a lot about these peoples’ experiences and what they valued about Beckton Globe.
-Adam invited people to share their reflections by drawing and writing using soft pastel and paper.
-This practice gave people the opportunity to imagine the kind of luminosity that Adam’s public artwork might take and these drawings were used by Adam to design the artwork.
+Meeting regularly with Forever Young, Knit and Natter, Lego Club, and library staff, learning about their experiences and what these communities valued about Beckton Globe, everyone was invited to share their reflections by drawing and writing using soft pastel and paper.
+This practice gave people the opportunity to imagine the kind of luminosity that the public artwork might take, and these drawings were used to design the final artwork.

 Adam Moore, A date with Forever Young at Beckton Globe Library, April 2024.